 where $z\in[0,\infty)$ and $\eta\in(-\infty,0]$, where the latter parametrises the dS expanding patch.
 The boundary limit corresponds to $z \to 0$ and $ \eta \to 0$ respectively.
 We will take $R_{\text{(A)dS}}=1$ unless stated otherwise.
 We use Greek letters for spacetime indices, $\mu = 0, 1, \ldots, d$, and Latin letters for spatial indices, $i=1,\ldots d$.

-4pt The $d$-dimensional spatial vector ${\bf x}$ parameterises the flat (boundary) directions.
-The translation symmetry in these direction make it useful to work in Fourier space with respect to these flat directions with spatial momenta ${\bf k}$.
-For a function $f({\bf x})$ and its Fourier transform ${\hat f}({\bf k})$ we have,
+4pt The boundary directions are parametrised by the spatial vector ${\bf x}$.
+In these directions it is convenient to switch to Fourier space, introducing spatial momenta ${\bf k}$ so that translation invariance becomes explicit.
+For a function $f({\bf x})$ and its Fourier transform $\hat f({\bf k})$, the relation is

 4pt For the bulk directions $z$ (or $\eta$ in dS) it is often useful to work in a basis that diagonalises the dilatation generator.
 This is achieved by working in Mellin space (see \cite{Sleight:2021plv} and references therein), where $z$ (or $\eta$) are replaced by a Mellin variable $s$.
 For a function $f\left(z\right)$ and its Mellin transform ${\tilde f}(s)$ we have